Prabuddhi-05/fisheye_lidar_sync/README.md

    - If the timestamps are missing, follow the steps in the [Fix Fisheye Timestamps](https://github.com/Prabuddhi-05/fix_fisheye) repository to correct them.

 2. **Play the modified bag file**
-   - Once timestamps are fixed, replay the modified ROS 2 bag bag with simulated time:
+   - Once timestamps are fixed, replay the modified ROS 2 bag with simulated time:
      ```bash
      ros2 bag play /path/to/modified_bag --clock
      ```